Izak Rankine: Adelaide (2023–present)

-In 2025, Rankine made the All-Australian squad for the first time in his career.
+In 2025, Rankine made the 44-man All-Australian squad for the first time in his career.

 Homophobic slur and suspension

-On 16 August 2025, during the Crows' victory over Collingwood in round 23, Rankine reportedly used a homophobic slur against a Collingwood player.
-The incident prompted an investigation and for him to be suspended by the AFL, for the rest of the season (including the finals, for which his team was a hot favorite) despite opposition to such a harsh punishment from the Crows.
+On 16 August 2025, during the Crows' victory over Collingwood in round 23, Rankine reportedly used a homophobic slur against a Collingwood player (later revealed to be Isaac Quaynor).
+The incident prompted an investigation and for him to be suspended by the AFL for the rest of the season (including the finals, for which his team was a hot favorite) despite opposition to such a harsh punishment from the Crows.
 While he was remorseful for his actions, the incident sparked a broader discussion about homophobia and toxic masculinity in the league.

-Also featuring in the appeal was Dan Houston, who following the altercation between the pair in 2024's Showdown, reportedly "provoked" Rankine throughout the 2025 match.
+Also featuring in the appeal was Dan Houston, who, following the altercation between the pair in 2024's Showdown, reportedly "provoked" Rankine throughout the 2025 match.

 Rankine was subsequently suspended for four matches and left the country to train in privacy away from the media.

-In September, Rankine arrived back from Italy and apologised in front of the media for his behaviour.
+In September, Rankine arrived in Adelaide from Italy and apologised in front of the media for his behaviour.